NerdPractitioner/stelligent-university/06-auto-scaling/README.md

 _Did it work?
 If it didn't, what else do you have to increase?_

+> It looks like it worked

 ##### Question: Update Delay

 _How quickly after your stack update did you see the ASG change?_

+> It was about 2 minutes to update

 #### Lab 6.2.3: Manual Interference